go-vikunja/vikunja/docs/content/doc/development/structure.md

 ### red (redis)

 This package initializes a connection to a redis server.
-This inizialization is automatically done at the startup of vikunja.
+This initialization is automatically done at the startup of Vikunja.

 It also has a function (`GetRedis()`) which returns a redis client object you can then use in your package to talk to redis.